Rev. Margaret Minnicks is an ordained Bible teacher. She writes many articles that are Bible lessons.

 He didn't say, "If I get up..."
 Jesus included His Father in everything; even in His dying and being raised from the dead by Him, and certainly in Him being lifted up.

 With something as important as the resurrection, let's preach and teach others what the Bible says instead of using a powerless cliché.
-It is appropriate to say your baby got up from his sleeping position, but when it comes to Jesus' resurrection, believe and say, "God raised Him from the dead."
+It is appropriate to say your baby got up from his sleeping position, but when it comes to Jesus' resurrection, believe and say, "God raised Jesus from the dead."
+There is so much truth and power in those six words.

 Miebakagh Fiberesima from Port Harcourt, Rivers State, NIGERIA. on April 10, 2020: